usaid-cs/yesterday-i-learned/java.md

 - `float`s (e.g. `3.2f`) and `double`s (e.g. 3.2) [should never be compared directly](http://stackoverflow.com/a/16627869/1558430).
 - ["Type inference"](https://softwareengineering.stackexchange.com/a/184183) in Java means `public <T> T foo(T t) { return t; }` returns whatever type you throw at it.
 It doesn't do more than that because Java devs really really like typing things out: ["...the redundant type serves as valuable documentation..."](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=4459053)
 - Less draconian than Haskell: `new Integer`s can be added to `int`s and `float`s.
 - The default "nothing" constant is `null`.
+Now you can return `null` from any method that claims to return an object---which is *terrible*---but at least you can't return `null` in a method that claims to return a primitive, i.e. `int foo() { return null }` won't ever compile.
 - Need to check for `null` everywhere, because Java is a very safe language, obviously.
 - Apparently, empty character literals (`''`) are not allowed.
 It makes no sense anyhow.
 Empty string is `""`.
 - [Autoboxing](http://docs.oracle.com/javase/tutorial/java/data/autoboxing.html): something new since 1.5, automatically treating `1` and `new Integer(1)` as the same thing, instead of a primitive and a class, respectively.
 "Boxing" turns a primitive into an object.
 "Unboxing" turns an object back into a primitive.